Student Agenda

 2. Parents can call into an automated interactive telephone system via a toll free number 1-844-288-7628 through which absences can be reported; or

 3. Parents can download the SafeArrival app for iOS and Android smartphones.
-Search for the keyword "safearrival" in the Google Play store or the Apply App store.
+Search for the keyword "SafeArrival" in the Google Play store or the Apply App store.
 Use district code DCDSB (or you can search for Durham Catholic District School Board).
 Use your Safe Arrival Parent Portal username and password to authenticate your account.
 Parents are encouraged to use the confidential PIN to gain access to their account.

 All three methods are available 24 hours a day, 7 days a week.
 Future absences, like doctor's appointments can be reported ahead of time.